flopeko/GettingAndCleaningData/CodeBook.md

 A full description of the data and how it was collected is available at the site: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 ## tidy_data
+Contains a subset of the original data after merging the training and the test data sets.
+The subset is obtained extracting only the measurements on the mean and standard deviation for each measurement.
+Later, descriptive activity names were used to name the activities in the data set, and finally the data set was appropriately labeled with descriptive variable names.

+## tidy_mean_data
-Contains a subset of the original data after
+Contains a independent tidy data set with the average of each variable for each activity and each subject, obtained from the tidy_data data set.